mcampo84/teleport_challenge/README.md

 ### Security Considerations
 1. While mTLS will be the method by which we authenticate the server and the client to one another, **permissions will be hard-coded for three separate clients for whom certificates will be generated for testing purposes**.
 The permissions will be a simple map of the client ID, associated with a discrete allow-list of commands that the client may execute.

 2. No client will have visibility into the processes of another client.
-To achieve this, each PID will be stored in memory as it is running, and will map to its owner's client ID.
+To achieve this, each job ID will be stored in memory as it is running, and will map to its owner's client ID.

-3. Allowing remote access to _all_ linux commands through this proxy sounds well beyond the scope of what this exercise seems to want me to do, and could be exploited by an attacker if permitted.
-Instead, an allow-list of commands will be provided.
-For this exercise, I'll hard-code it but normally that would be stored either in a config file or some other format that could then be deliberately edited by an authorized administrator.
+1. Client identity will be established using M2M authentication via a mocked API key.
+For this exercise, I'll just pass along a UUID for each client in an auth header for each request.
+Since we're encrypting communication in both directions with mTLS, we can pass this in plaintext safely.

 <!-- omit from toc -->
 #### TLS